Castle Ward is the northernmost ward in Newcastle.

-Your Liberal Democrats Focus Team councillors are always pleased to hear from you with any queries, problems or suggestions, wherever you live in the existing ward.
+Your Liberal Democrat councillors are always pleased to hear from you with any queries, problems or suggestions, wherever you live in the ward.
 Their promise is "service and action all year round"

 You can contact them all via email@example.com, or individually at